 Again, check with your state on specific guidelines regarding the minimum cash wage.

 Your employees don’t earn enough tips.
 Now what?

 The point of a tip credit is for employees’ combined minimum cash wage and tips to be more than the regular minimum wage.

 If an employee’s tipped minimum wage and tips are not enough to reach the minimum wage, you must make up the difference.

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of September 4, 2019.This is not intended as legal advice; for more information, please click here.